Virginia Tech® home

 Who is eligible?
 All students admitted as cadets are considered with the submission of a current year FAFSA on file with the university.
 Applicants must be offered and accept admission to the Corps of Cadets.

-ELS recipients must, by the beginning of the junior year and each following semester, meet Corps physical fitness standards and must earn at least a cumulative 2.0 grade-point average to continue the scholarship.
+Scholarship recipients must, by the beginning of the junior year and each following semester, meet Corps physical fitness standards and must earn at least a cumulative 2.0 grade-point average to continue the scholarship.
 A scholarship may be suspended or lost because of disciplinary action, and departure before the end of the semester will result in the entire semester’s amount being revoked.

 How is the scholarship decided?
 The scholarship is awarded based upon merit.
 We are looking for well- rounded cadets with a desire to become leaders.
 Awardees typically have strong academic backgrounds in subjects related to their college major, pursue the most rigorous courses offered by their high school, and show evidence of leadership potential in the essays they submitted to apply to Virginia Tech.
-Additional ELS scholarship consideration is determined by information obtained from the FAFSA.
+Additional scholarship consideration is determined by information obtained from the FAFSA.

 How do I apply?
 All offered applicants who enroll and have a FAFSA on file are awarded.
 Make sure you indicate you wish to enroll in the Corps of Cadets when applying to Virginia Tech.